How to Improve Yelp Reviews

 Make every review count by unfiltering Yelp reviews

 Yelp filters out many positive reviews unintentionally.
 Spammers try to post fake reviews to boost their businesses.
 So Yelp created a software algorithm to detect reviews it thinks are not “authentic.”
-But the algorithm isn’t very accurate.
-So many positive reviews get filtered out by mistake.
+However, the algorithm is sometimes inaccurate.
+Some positive reviews get filtered out by mistake.
 Check for this problem yourself.
 Just go to your Yelp business page and look for where it says, “other reviews that are not currently recommended.”
 These filtered reviews are rarely ever seen by prospective customers.
 And they don’t count toward a business’ overall star rating on Yelp.
 Check out “How Yelp Marketing Increases Sales,” especially the section on “Yelp marketing for authenticity.”
 There you’ll learn how to unfilter your positive reviews, boosting your overall Yelp rating.

 How to deal with negative Yelp reviews